straal/straal-ios/README.md

 }
 ```

 > Note what happens under the hood when you call this last method.
-First, your merchant backend is fetched on `cryptkeys` endpoint with this `POST` request:
+First, your merchant back end is fetched on `cryptkeys` endpoint with this `POST` request:

 ```json
 {